Skip to main content

 Click Save.

-• If changes compared to loaded contaxt settings can be saved, the Save turns red.
+• If changes were defined compared to loaded context settings, the Save symbol turns red Save.

-• To save as new context settings, define a new name.
+• To save the current user-selected settings as new context settings, click on the Save and define a new context setting name.

 Select context setting